-It was so important to stay in my lane and not compare myself with others and to go at my own pace while recovering.
+It was important to stay in my lane and not compare myself with others and to go at my own pace while recovering.
 I’m not Andy Murray, an Olympic athlete competing at Wimbledon after a hip resurfacing.
-But I am below the average age to have a total knee replacement and I want to be as active as possible, to be able to contribute to the world and to participate fully in all opportunities.
+But I am below the average age to have a total knee replacement and I want to be as active as possible, to be able to contribute to the world, and to participate fully in all opportunities.

 I lead a privileged life.
 I’m white, middle class and educated and I am not affected by the systemic discrimination and health inequalities that affect so many people in today’s world.
 Some difficult things have happened this year that are not for public consumption on a blog.
 It hasn’t all been pretty walks in the country and lovely food.
 What I would say is to seize the day, to appreciate life and to experience joy in the every day, a sunset, a flower, the tide turning on a river.
 And to be grateful.

 And always to laugh.
 This was my husband when I asked him to bend down on the footpath across a field so I could take a photo of the barley and the sky.
 I’ve worked out that I’ve spent half my life following him up or down some path or other since I met him in my mountaineering club and now I will be able to do so for many years more.